-Thank you for stopping by!
 I am Bill (K8VEB) and I hope you enjoy the site!

 My Father (K8VEB) introduced me to Ham Radio.
-When I was 14 years old I took my Novice and Technician license exam on our kitchen table.
+When I was 14 years I took my Novice and Technician license exam on our kitchen table.
 Boy it took almost 3 months to get the results back from the FCC (I was told this is good).
 It is now August 2, 1962.
 The mail man delivered a letter from the FCC addressed to William Sherman!
 I ripped the letter open!
 WN8FDB!
 I am now a Novice Ham Radio Operator!
 (The novice license then was good for 1 year, and it could not be renewed.)
 CW here I come!
 I the fired up the Knightkit R100 receiver and the Knightkit T60 transmitter!
 The only crystal I had was for 80 meters CW!
 Now just a minute Bill, you need to go over the the Gonset Communicator IV.
 I had my Dad go to his car and meet me on 2 meter AM.
 Yes, my first QSO as a ham radio operator was on 2 meter AM with my Father (K8VEB)!
 Lets move forward to August 16, 1962.
 The mail man delivered a letter from the FCC!
 I ripped this one open like I did the first!
 WOW.
 I am also WA8PEJ!
 I knew that Dad would be on 6 meter AM (Utica 650) mobile on his way home from work.
 I fired up his Hammarlund HQ-170 receiver and the Ameco TX62 Transmitter pointed the stacked Finco 6N2 towards his work and gave him a call on 50.4 AM.
 Boy was he surprised when he found out this was me!
 Dad and I are now both technician class Ham Radio Operators!
 My Dad passed away in 1972.
 The FCC rule is that you needed to be an Extra class to request a family members call.
 I upgraded to the Extra class and was issued the K8VEB call.
 This is before the Vanity call sign program.